yshestakov/container-openldap/README.md

   LDAP_SEED_INTERNAL_SCHEMA_PATH: "${CI_PROJECT_DIR}/docker/openldap/schema"
 ```

 Also, certificates can be used by the internal path.
+The file, specified in a
+variable, will be copied in the default certificate directory of this image.
+If
+desired, you can use these with the `LDAP_TLS_CRT_FILENAME`,
+`LDAP_TLS_KEY_FILENAME`, `LDAP_TLS_CA_CRT_FILENAME` and `LDAP_TLS_DH_PARAM_FILENAME`
-The file, specified in a variable, will be copied in the default certificate directory of this image.
-If desired, you can use these with the LDAP_TLS_CRT_FILENAME, LDAP_TLS_KEY_FILENAME, LDAP_TLS_CA_CRT_FILENAME and LDAP_TLS_DH_PARAM_FILENAME to set a different filename in the default certificate directory of the image.
+to set a different filename in the default certificate directory of the image.

 	variables:
         LDAP_SEED_INTERNAL_LDAP_TLS_CRT_FILE: "${CI_PROJECT_DIR}/docker/certificates/certs/cert.pem"